Search files with the API

 Search by date/time

-The following example will search for all files in the /Products folder, created between 28 March and 3 April 2023, in UTC time (Z):
+The following query will return all files in the /Products folder created between 28 March and 3 April 2023, in UTC time (Z):

-The following example uses now to find all files modified from 1435hrs on 15 April 2023 up until now:
+The following query uses now to return all files modified from 1435hrs on 15 April 2023 up until now:

 "query": "mtime:[2023-04-15T14:35:00.000Z TO now]"